Stef-van-Stipdonk/crack_builder/README.md

 ## Goals
+- [ ] Get all files from directory + sub-directories
 - [ ] Add folder structure to the dependency graph
 - [ ] Add files to the dependency graph
 - [ ] Add dependencies between files to the graph